nyu-med-ai/pytorch_tutorial/README.md

 bash anaconda_setup.bash
 ```

 You should get a bunch of installation messages.
-After this is complete,
+After this is complete, you
-verify your installation by typing `python`.
-Once the Python interpreter is
+should verify your installation.
+To do this, first type `python`.
+Then, once
-running, type
+the Python interpreter is running, type

 ```python
 import torch